Quicr/quicr-arch-spec/moq-arch.md

 tw.com).
 In this architecture, the media contribution is done by publishing named objects corresponding to channel-22 to the ingest server at the Orgin Relay.
-Media consumption happens via subscribes sent to the Origin Relay to wildcarded name (ch22/*) for all media streams happening over the named channel-22.
+Media consumption happens via subscribes sent to the Origin Relay to the wildcarded name (ch22/*) for all media streams happening over the named channel-22.
 The media published either by the source publisher or the Relay (as Publisher) might be encoded into multiple qualities.